 Patio Paint Updates Made Easy with HomeRight Paint Sprayer

 This post is sponsored by HomeRight, but the opinions and recommendations are totally my own.
-If you should purchase any product from this blog, I may be compensated but you do not paid one penny more.
+If you should purchase any product from this blog, I may be compensated but you do not pay one penny more.

 Advantages of the New Finish Max Extra

 Since my projects were relatively small, I used both my large spray shelter and my small spray shelter.
 I used the black air cap nozzle for a fine spray and the green spray tip for furniture and woodworking projects.
-The green spray tip is for latex, chalk type paint and milk type paint.
+The green spray tip is for latex, chalk type paint, and milk type paint.
 It’s easy to change out the spray tips because a little wrench is included.
 A chart included in the directions also makes it easy to determine which air cap nozzle and which spray tip is right for the project you are working on.
 You can use the Finish Spray Max Extra for both water~based and oil~based materials.

 Getting Started on my Patio Paint Updates

 After I completed painting my laundry room countertops, I put away the Large Spray Shelter before I went to Haven.
 When I returned, the Finish Max Extra had arrived, but, as I said I had to wait for a cool day to paint.
 The first time we had a little cool front, meaning the temperatures dropped to the low 90’s, I set up the spray tent and unpacked the Finish Max Extra.
 (This was last week.)
 I read all the directions.
 I had already bought the paint I needed.
 I needed a paint that could be applied to both wood and metal and would resist rusting and chipping.
-When I explained to the paint man at Lowe’s what type of projects I was doing, he suggested Sherwin Williams Ovation Paint and Primer in an Exterior matte Finish.
-I chose the color Extra White.
+When I explained to the paint man at Lowe’s what type of projects I was doing, he suggested Sherwin Williams Ovation Paint and Primer in an Exterior Matte Finish.
+I chose the color, Extra White.
 I bought a quart which I hoped would be enough for all the back~log of patio paint projects I planned to complete.

 NOTE: Just so you know, paint has to be thinned when you use the Finish Max and the Finish Max Extra.
 You fill the paint container about 1/4 of with your chosen paint; then add 5 to 15% water, stirring to combine.
-(There’s directions in the manual on how to do this.)
+(There are directions in the manual on how to do this.)
 As a test, spray the paint (onto cardboard), to make sure the paint is thin enough to through the Finish Max Extra.

 NOTE: Always clean the container and the Finish Sprayer Max after each session of use.
 Again, there are extensive directions and diagrams to help you through this step.